bazilinskyy/coupled-sim/README.md

 }
 ```

-This same persistent variable 'SendEndGameToClient' is used in the Host script as the conditino to broadcast the end game message.
+This same persistent variable 'SendEndGameToClient' is used in the Host script as the condition to broadcast the end game message.
-Which is done inside the InGame NetState of the host:
+This is done inside the InGame NetState of the host:
 ```
 if(PersistentManager.Instance.SendEndGameToClient == true)
 {